A dangerous Melanie Phillips.

 Blair's solution is remarkably simple.
 The threat is so serious and affects both ally and ostensible rival alike that differences should be set aside to challenge it.
 We should work with both Russia and China as they have their own problems with Islamists.
 Even more dramatically, such is the danger posed by the extremists in the Syrian opposition that we should aim for a negotiated settlement where Assad stays in power, at least for the time being.
 Only if he rejects such a generous offer would we then look to help the same opposition through imposing a no fly zone.
 This would obviously mean something approaching war, although we would demand at the same time that the extremist groups get no help from the surrounding states.
 You know, just like we have for the last couple of years now, and what an overwhelming success it's been.

-This new thesis from the man who previously gave us the Chicago speech is riddled with contradictions, and Blair surely must know it.
+This new thesis from the man who previously gave us the Chicago speech is riddled with contradictions, and Blair must realise know it.
 To be sure, he had no objection to dealing with authoritarian states when in office so long as they either supported or didn't interfere with the West's wider foreign policy aims, hence why he brought Gaddafi's Libya in from the cold and had no qualms whatsoever about shutting down the Serious Fraud Office investigation into fraud in the al-Yamamah deal with Saudi Arabia.
 This new emphasis on realpolitik though suggests that despite continuing to support the Iraq war, given the chance to do things differently he most likely would.
 Considering the more barmy neo-cons have insisted in the past that the Iraq intervention was one of the catalysts of the Arab spring, this is quite the Damascene conversion.

 Then again, Blair clearly has no love for the Arab spring or for the values those who initially rose up had.
 He says our ultimate principle should be support for religious freedom and open, rule based economies.
 Note that he doesn't mention democracy, a word he only uses three times throughout his entire screed, one of those in reference to Israel.
-Like so much of content of the speech, the reason is simple: democracy, as seen in Egypt and in Palestine, can lead to the people voting for the very Islamists he is so opposed to.
+Like so much of the speech, the reason is simple: democracy, as seen in Egypt and in Palestine, can lead to the people voting for the very Islamists he is so opposed to.
 As Blair sets out, whether they be Hamas or the Muslim Brotherhood, and regardless of whether they eschew violence, "their overall ideology is one which inevitably creates the soil in which such extremism can take root".
 He goes on to say Islamism's very implementation is incompatible with the modern world, yet apparently this is its very danger.
 One would suspect that if this were the case Iran's theocracy would have long since departed the scene, yet still it remains with us, in spite also of the sanctions bearing down on it.
-Perhaps its survival can be put down to its managed democracy, but again, doesn't this rather than undermine Blair's case?
+Perhaps its survival can be put down to its managed democracy, but again, doesn't this rather undermine Blair's case?

 Well yes, but it sure doesn't stop him.
 Egypt then, rather than Syria, is where the future of the region hangs.
 Despite coming to power in what were widely regarded as fair elections, the Brotherhood simply had to be overthrown, as it was "taking over the traditions and institutions of the country".
 It wasn't just an ordinary protest that led to the ousting of Morsi, it was "an absolutely necessary rescue of the nation".
 Any concerns we have about the over a thousand Morsi supporters who were massacred in the aftermath, or the 500+ protesters sentenced to death we should put aside, as we help the country "cross over to a better future".
-Blair in other words supports wholeheartedly the restoration of the Mubarak era, just with a new general in charge instead.
-Nor it seems should we worry that supporting the coup might encourage the very belief that change can't be achieved through the ballot box, leading to the exact violence Blair so abhors, or about the journalists imprisoned on false charges, the kind of actions we so condemn of other authoritarian states, or indeed the very people who demanded true democracy and who want neither the army or the Brotherhood; all these are by the by when defeating the true threat posed by the Islamists is vastly more important.
+Blair in other words supports wholeheartedly the restoration of the Mubarak era, just with a different general in charge.
+Nor it seems should we worry that supporting the coup might encourage the very belief change can't be achieved through the ballot box, leading to the exact violence Blair so abhors, or about the journalists imprisoned on false charges, the kind of actions we so condemn of other authoritarian states, or indeed the very people who demanded true democracy and who want neither the army or the Brotherhood; all these are by the by when defeating the true threat posed by the Islamists is vastly more important.

 The countries that go unmentioned ought to speak just as loudly as those he goes through in turn.
 Strangely absent is Turkey, again perhaps because it would otherwise undermine his case.
 On the face of it Erodgan's AKP would fit the bill: a party that bit by bit seems to be undermining democracy, which supports Islamists in Syria and describes children killed by its forces as "terrorists".
 It remains however as popular if not more popular than ever, and has also established precisely the open, rule based economy Blair favours, to the point where the Gezi Park protests started because of the proposed development of yet another shopping mall.
 For all Blair's radicalism, he also still can't bring himself to criticise Saudi Arabia by name, instead only remarking on the absurdity of spending billions